chromium/chromium/docs/media/gpu/video_decoder_perf_test_usage.md

     --ozone-platform      specify which Ozone platform to use, possible values depend on build configuration but normally include x11, drm, wayland, and headless
-    --disable_vaapi_lock  disable the global VA-API lock if applicable, i.e., only on devices that use the VA-API with a libva backend that's known to be thread-safe and only in portions of the Chrome stack that should be able to deal with the absence of the lock (not the VaapiVideoDecodeAccelerator).

     --gtest_help          display the gtest help and exit.
     --help                display this help and exit.